Françoise Gilot

-Early life
+Early life and education

 Gilot was born in Neuilly-sur-Seine, France, to Émile Gilot and Madeleine Gilot (née Renoult).
 Her father was a businessman and agronomist, and her mother was a watercolor artist.
 Her father was a strict, well-educated man.
 Gilot began writing with her left hand as a young child, but at the age of four, her father forced her to write with her right hand.
 As a result, Gilot became ambidextrous.
 She decided at the age of 5 to become a painter.
 The following year, her mother tutored her in art, beginning with watercolors and India ink.
 Gilot was then taught by her mother's art teacher, Mademoiselle Meuge, for six years.
 While training to be a lawyer, Gilot was known to skip her morning law classes to study art with Monsieur Gerber, a retired artist living in Paris.
 Gilot had her first exhibition of paintings in Paris in 1943.

+Gilot was introduced to art at a young age by her mother and grandmother.
+Her grandmother had held a party when Françoise was about five years old.
+A certain man caught Gilot's eye as being interesting, and she asked her grandmother who the man was.
+He turned out to be a painter, Emile Mairet.
+Gilot's father became close friends with the painter, and Françoise would often tag along to visit his studio.
+At age six, Françoise's mother began teaching her art, with the exception of drawing.
+Her mother believed artists become too dependent on erasers and instead taught Françoise in watercolor and India ink.
+If she made a mistake, she would have to make it intentional to her work.
+By the age of 13, she began to study with Mlle.
+Meuge, which continued for six years.
+At the age of 14, she was introduced to ceramics and a year later, she studied with the Post-Impressionist painter Jacques Beurdeley.

 Education

 Gilot's father Emile wanted his daughter to be just as educated as him, and as a result, oversaw his daughter's education very closely.
 Gilot was tutored at home, beginning at a young age, and by the time she was six years old, she had a good knowledge of Greek mythology.
 By the age of fourteen, she was reading books by Edgar Allan Poe, Charles Baudelaire, and Alfred Jarry.
 While her father had hoped she would go to school to become a scientist or lawyer, Gilot was frequenting museums in Europe to understand and gain an appreciation for the masters.

 In 1939 she attended the British Institute in Paris and received a certificate in English proficiency issued by the University of Cambridge Local Examinations Syndicate.
 During 1939, Gilot's father still wanted her to complete a degree in international law, and out of fear that Paris would be bombed during the war, Gilot was sent to Rennes, France, to begin law school.
-At the age of 19, she abandoned her studies in law to devote her life to art.
-She began private lessons with a fugitive Hungarian Jewish painter, Endre Rozsda, and attended classes at the Académie Julian.
-In 1942, after abandoning law several times, and returning on the insistence of her father, Gilot studied law for a second year and passed her written exams, but failed her oral exams.